BiatuAutMiahn/Infinity.RDRE/README.md

 2. Noise can be added to multimedia in lossy streams and retried by accounting for threshold values.
 3. One could also implement a network socket with this encoding.
 3a.
 In my implementation, Infinity.RDRS (RDR-Stream) will maintain a realtime stream for communication.
-4. By using custom random root maps, and using the full index space you can make a hard to decode message.
+4. By using custom random root maps, using the full index space, changing the length of random numbers/indicies, one can create hard to decode messages.

 Here is an example of an RRM (RandomRootMap):
 ```